 Shot over four years in maximum and medium security prisons in New York State, the four-hour film takes viewers on a stark and intimate journey into one of the most pressing issues of our time – our failure to provide meaningful rehabilitation for the over two million Americans living behind bars.
 Through the personal stories of the students and their families, the film reveals the transformative power of higher education and puts a human face on America’s criminal justice crisis.
 It raises questions we urgently need to address: What is prison for?
 Who has access to educational opportunity?
 Who among us is capable of academic excellence?
 How can we have justice without redemption?

-The series airs on PBS in the fall of 2019.
+The series airs on PBS on November 25th and 26th.

 “College for prisoners, it has something to do with responsibility.
 How do you heal these communities that you perhaps destroyed, or the people that you hurt?
 College helps us become civic beings.
 It helps us understand that our community is a part of us and we are a part of it.”